pingcap/tidb-operator/en/faq.md

 Three possible reasons:

 * Insufficient resource or HA Policy causes the Pod stuck in the `Pending` state.
-Refer to [Troubleshoot TiDB in Kubernetes](troubleshoot.md#the-pod-is-in-the-pending-state) for more details.
+Refer to [Deployment Failures](deploy-failures.md#the-pod-is-in-the-pending-state) for more details.

 * `taint` is applied to some nodes, which prevents the Pod from being scheduled to these nodes unless the Pod has the matching `toleration`.
 Refer to [taint & toleration](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) for more details.